onepwnman/onepwnman.github.io/_posts/2023-10-22-Blockharbor-CTF-Writeup.md

 5. TransferData(0x36): Data transfer
 6. RequestTransferExit(0x37): End firmware update

-With this in mind, I started reading the disassembled code from the main function.
+With that in mind, I started reading the disassembled code from the main function.
 Along the way, there is a huge case statement that parses UDS messages by service ID.
 The *caseServiceId* in the figure below corresponds to this code, and the number in the case statement is the service ID.

 <p align="center">
   <img alt="Case clause by serviceId" src="/assets/images/blockharbor-ctf/caseServiceId.png" style="padding: 0;margin:0;">